techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - Call routing - in *First In, First Out* (FIFO) order - to agents.
 - Handling options for queue overflow and timeout.

-Before you follow the procedures in this article, be sure you have read [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md) and followed the [getting started steps](plan-auto-attendant-call-queue.md#getting-started).
+Before you follow the procedures in this article, be sure you've read [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md) and followed the [getting started steps](plan-auto-attendant-call-queue.md#getting-started).

 ## What's new for Call queues in the past six months

 - November 22
-  - [Callback](#step-5-callback-1) functionality now available through Teams Admin Center
+  - [Callback](#step-5-callback-1) functionality is now available through Teams admin center.

 - November 5
   - [Nested Auto attendants and Call queues](#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing.

 - September 16
-  - [Callback](#callback-via-powershell) functionality available through PowerShell cmdlets
+  - [Callback](#callback-via-powershell) functionality is available through PowerShell cmdlets.
-  - Conference mode is now supported for Skype for Business clients and calls that are routed to the queue from Skype for Business Server
+  - Conference mode is now supported for Skype for Business clients and calls that are routed to the queue from Skype for Business Server.

 ## Steps to create a Call queue